 Each utility participating in the pilot had a unique program.

 - SCE’s “Smart Speaker” pilot leveraged TOU, demonstrating how connected thermostats and other common household devices could optimize energy usage for customers using simple “smart speaker” voice commands that also inform and educate.
 They found a high participation rate of 69% of pilot customers and found that TOU 5-8 pm saved 10% or .22 kW on summer weekdays and from 4-9 pm saved 9.7% or .23 kW on summer weekends.
+The final pilot report will be posted September 30, 2022.
+Final pilot report.

 - PG&E’s focus demonstrated how voice assistant technology could educate customers on energy usage and bill forecast, rates/TOU, and notification on utility information such as DR events and PSPS.
+The final pilot report will be available in early 2023.

 - SDG&E’s voice activated assistant project for energy savings focus demonstrated how voice assistant technology could advance customer engagement, drive residential energy benefits and support marketing efforts for new programs and/or increase adoption of existing programs.
 SDG&E found average savings of 5 kWh per day during their high engagement period, with engagement consistent with notification frequency.
+Final pilot report.

 The California utilities realized that smart speakers are an ideal point of entry to residential customers because they have been widely adopted in homes across customer segments nationwide, with relatively consistent adoption across age groups, demonstrated increasing usage over time and a high level of smart speaker owners encouraging peers to make a similar purchase.
 This pioneering effort to enhance Alexa in customer homes for load management makes this solution particularly cost-effect and easy to scale, and can revolutionize the way utilities interact with customers as they develop innovative future models of energy markets, load management and demand response programs.